GLP-1 Pipeline 2026: Obesity Drug Timeline

 What CagriSema Catalysts Are Expected in 2026?

 The filing is supported by the REDEFINE clinical program.
 The pivotal REDEFINE 1 trial showed 22.7% mean weight loss at 68 weeks, significantly exceeding the semaglutide-alone arm.
 CagriSema combines GLP-1 receptor agonism (semaglutide) with amylin receptor agonism (cagrilintide) in a single injection.
+A REDEFINE 1 body-composition sub-analysis presented at the European Congress on Obesity (ECO 2026, Istanbul, May 12–15) showed that in patients reaching ≥30% weight loss, fat-mass share fell from 46.3% to 33.2% — supporting a fat-preferential loss profile.

 What Retatrutide Data Is Coming in 2026?

-Eli Lilly has not confirmed an NDA filing date, but the breadth of the TRIUMPH program suggests a filing in late 2026 or early 2027.
+Eli Lilly has not confirmed an NDA filing date, but the breadth of the TRIUMPH program suggests a filing in late 2026 or 2027.
 If filed in late 2026, an FDA decision would come no earlier than mid-to-late 2027.
 See our retatrutide vs tirzepatide vs CagriSema comparison for how these three leading candidates stack up.

 What Is Next for Foundayo (Orforglipron) in 2026?